RSNA/s4s-stack/README.md

 ### Pull or build

 ```
+docker-compose pull  # pull the images from Docker Hub
+# *or* ...
 docker-compose build # build the images yourself
-# *or* ...
-docker-compose pull  # pull the images from Docker Hub
 ```

-# Configure and run locally

-Edit `docker-compose.override.yml` and `docker-compose.loaddata.yml` as needed to configure your preferred local port and volume mappings.

-To launch the stack:
+### To launch the stack:
 ```
 docker-compose up
 ```

-Wait for the services to install then load sample data.
+### Wait for the services to install then load sample data:
 ```
 docker-compose -f docker-compose.loaddata.yml up
 ```

+S4s-stack will run without any modications to the yml files.
+Optionally, if you like use your preferred local port and volume mappings, edit `docker-compose.override.yml` and `docker-compose.loaddata.yml`.

 By default, you'll have servers running at ports: